KratosMultiphysics/Kratos/INSTALL.md

 ## Kratos Dependencies

 ### Kratos Core Dependencies
-  This are the basic dependecies needed to compile the Kratos Core and most of the Kratos applications.
+  These are the basic dependecies needed to compile the Kratos Core and most of the Kratos applications.
   * Python3-dev
   * C++11 compiler
   * CMake